 What We Can Do To Help

 The first thing we can do is be more mindful of our plastic consumption.
 Try to avoid buying food in plastic containers or single-use takeout containers.
 Yes, this means more cooking at home and fewer Uber Eats.

 Take your own shopping bags to the store and use fabric bags for produce, and bring your own containers for bulk items.
 There are zero-waste grocery stores popping up where you can get everything from shampoo to olive oil to gluten-free pasta in refillable containers.

 One of the things we’ve started doing is bringing our own glass containers to the butcher when we buy meat, and avoid purchasing meats that are pre-packaged as much as possible.

 Solution: Stop Buying/Drinking Bottled Water

 Bottled water is a scourge and one of the most common single-use plastics.
 What you are buying in many cases is a plastic bottle with some tap water in it.
 The water source for bottled water isn’t as pure or pristine as the labels would like you to believe.
 And most of those bottles just end up in the landfill or the oceans.

 Even if you’re buying a nutritious item or staple, it will likely come in a plastic or paper package like bread, crackers, hummus, guacamole, soup, etc. Learn how to make staple items from scratch using whole ingredients.
 I have a huge collection of recipes here to get you started.

-Get on the waitlist for my newest course, Everyday Culinary Nutrition, where I teach you how to make easy culinary basics from scratch that allows you to minimize your packaging.
+Need more recipe inspiration and zero waste tips?
+Check out my self-paced online course Everyday Culinary Nutrition, where I teach you how to make easy culinary basics from scratch that allows you to minimize your packaging.